Guardian Press introduces...

 • Footnoted differences with more than ten Greek New Testament editions

-May this new edition, which will be released into the public domain, serve to strengthen the readers’ love of God and faith in his word—qualities that reflect the motivations of the editorial team in producing it for the glory of God.
+May this new edition, which will eventually be released into the public domain by Guardian Press, serve to strengthen the readers’ love of God and faith in his word—qualities that reflect the motivations of the editorial team in producing it for the glory of God.

 Mailing list

-To help us determine if a high-quality print run of The New Testament in the Original Greek: Byzantine Textform 2026 (RP2026) is viable, we invite you to join our mailing list.
+To help us determine if a high-quality print run of The Greek New Testament According to the Byzantine Text is viable, we invite you to join our mailing list.
 This is not a financial commitment, but a way to gauge if you have a high likelihood of purchasing a copy (estimated at $20 plus shipping) so we can confidently meet our 1,000-copy goal.
 By signing up for the mailing list, you’ll be the first to receive updates and early access should we move forward—simply click the link below then enter your information to help us bring this public-domain edition to life.

 Count me in!
 I am interested in buying a copy!